From Spring Microservices in Action by John Carnell

 - Platform as a Service (PaaS)

 - Software as a Service (SaaS)

-To better understand these concepts, let’s map the everyday task of making a meal to the different models of cloud computing.
+To better understand these concepts, let’s map the everyday task of making a meal to the different models of cloud computing which companies similar to cloud it services dallas can provide insight in.
 When we want to eat a meal, we have four choices: